-Health
+• Health

-PHYSICAL EDUCATION 0413 IGCSE 2009 nit 2: Health, Safety an Id Training andidates should develo op knowledge and understanding of the principles of: Health SAN Simple definition of hea World Health Organisa well-being.
-PHYSICAL EDUCATION 0413 IGCSE 2009 nd Training op knowledge and understanding of the principles of: alth. ation (WHO) definition - a state of complete physical, mental and social all body systems work well, free from injuries and illnesses Physical well-being; all body systems work well, free from injuries and illnesses, able to carry out everyday physical tasks.
-Mental well-being; able to cope with stress, can control emotions, feel good about yourself.
-Social well-being; have essential human needs, food, clothing and shelter, have friendship and support, have some value in society, able to mix with others.
+www.papaCambridge.com Simple definition of health.
+World Health Organisation (WHO) definition - a state of complete physical, mental and social well-being.
+Physical well-being; all body systems work well, free from injuries and illnesses, able to carry out everyday physical tasks.
+Mental well-being; able to cope with stress, can control emotions, feel good about vourself. have essential human needs, food, clothing and shelter, Social well-being: have friendship and support, have some value in society. able to mix with others.
 Health and fitness; need for a healthy lifestyle, need to eat a balanced diet, need to take regular exercise, need to avoid drugs and pollution.

-Diet •
+Diet

 The body needs nutrients for energy, growth and repair of cells.
 These nutrients are proteins, carbohydrates, fats, vitamins and minerals.
-Also water and fibre,
+Also water and fibre.